UMDOER/PSYC341OER/_pages/memory/categoriesandconcepts.md

     <figcaption> Here is a very good dog, but one that does not fit perfectly into a well-defined category where all dogs have four legs.
 [Image: State Farm, https://goo.gl/KHtu6N, CC BY 2.0, https://goo.gl/BRvSA7]</figcaption>
 </figure>

-Traditionally, it has been assumed that categories are well-defined.
+Traditionally, it has been assumed that categories are *well-defined*.
 This means that you can give a definition that specifies what is in and out of the category.
 Such a definition has two parts.
-First, it provides the necessary features for category membership: What must objects have in order to be in it?
-Second, those features must be jointly sufficient for membership: If an object has those features, then it is in the category.
+First, it provides the *necessary features* for category membership: What must objects have in order to be in it?
+Second, those features must be *jointly sufficient* for membership: If an object has those features, then it is in the category.
 For example, if I defined a dog as a four-legged animal that barks, this would mean that every dog is four-legged, an animal, and barks, and also that anything that has all those properties is a dog.

 Unfortunately, it has not been possible to find definitions for many familiar categories.
 Definitions are neat and clear-cut; the world is messy and often unclear.
 For example, consider our definition of dogs.
 In reality, not all dogs have four legs; not all dogs bark.
 I knew a dog that lost her bark with age (this was an improvement); no one doubted that she was still a dog.
 It is often possible to find some necessary features (e.g., all dogs have blood and breathe), but these features are generally not sufficient to determine category membership (you also have blood and breathe but are not a dog).